 In March 2016, three graduates start their first round of the PhD program "Regenerative Medicine" and successfully complete their studies in April 2019.

 Incorporation into the University Act (2019)

-In 2019, Danube University Krems is incorporated as public university into the University Act.
+In 2019, the University for Continuing Education Krems is incorporated as public university into the University Act.